toniclecb/springbootregistration/readme.md

   - Change the sout for Logger.info (slf4j)
   - Logging the exception in case of problem in database operations
   - Create logback configuration file logback.xml, log in console with level info
+  - Adding config to log into files, SizeAndTimeBasedRollingPolicy will create files with 1mb max

 ## Tags